Bonadan/API_test/README.md

  * Debugger PIN: 109-948-541
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+There are two ways to test it

-2. Copy the HTTP address(in my case, http://124.0.0.1:2000) into the browser while the server(script) runs.
+2.1 Copy the HTTP address(in my case, http://124.0.0.1:2000) into the browser while the server(script) runs.
 The browser should display the current time.

-I haven't tested the client script yet, but it works on the browser.
-YEY!
+2.2 Run client script while server(api_test.py) is running; the console should print the current time.